Azure/missionlz/src/bicep/add-ons/Imaging/README.md

 #### -ContainerName

-Specifies the container name where files, and scripts will be uploaded and consumed during the image process.
+Specifies the container name where files, and scripts will be uploaded.

 ```yaml
 Type: String